Alga-weyni/alga-app/LEMLEM_V3_TESTING_GUIDE.md

 ### 2. Familiarize Yourself with the Interface
 - **Query Input**: Type your questions in plain English or Amharic
-- **Voice Commands**: Click the microphone icon for hands-free queries
+- **Voice Commands**: **MANUAL ACTIVATION** - Click the 🎤 microphone button to start listening (not auto-ready)
+  - Hover over mic button to see "Click to start voice input" tooltip
+  - Red alert appears when actively listening: "Listening...
+Speak now"
+  - Click mic again to stop listening
-- **Language Toggle**: Switch between English and Amharic voice recognition
+- **Language Toggle**: Switch between English (🇬🇧) and Amharic (🇪🇹) voice recognition
 - **Weekly Summary**: Automatically refreshes every Sunday at 6:00 AM
 - **PDF Export**: Download your query history for stakeholders